Alarm systems communicate

 A digital communicator links your alarm to the ARC via a phone line.
-The ARC will interpret the signals sent from the alarm and contact, your site, you, your nominated keyholders or the police if necessary.
-Although a digital communicator is the most cost effective way of communicating with the ARC.
-Prices start from £19 per month (including all monitoring and maintenance charges)
+The ARC will interpret the signals sent from the alarm and contact your site, you, your nominated keyholders, or the police if necessary.
+A digital communicator is the most cost effective way of communicating with the ARC.
+Prices start from £19 per month (including all monitoring and maintenance charges).

 Redcare Essential IP

-BT Redcare Essential IP will make it eaasy to update your PSTN system and can connect with your broadband service via Ethernet or WiFi.
+BT Redcare Essential IP will make it easy to update your PSTN system and can connect with your broadband service via Ethernet or WiFi.